 The development of early jewelry history can be broadly divide into ancient civilizations.
 China is one of the oldest civilizations in the world.
 It began the production of jewelry in the Neolithic period.
 During the rise of the Yangshao and Longshan cultures.

 The Chinese prefers metals like gold and silver as well as jade as gems in their jewelry designs.
 They produce large amounts of jewelry in different style by using many techniques.
 It has also influenced their style in Asian countries.

-The 5,000-year history of Chinese jewelry is known for its seven major jewelry-making techniques.
+The 5,000-year history of Chinese jewelry is known for seven major jewelry-making techniques.
 Cloisonne, engraving, jade carving, filigree inlaying, precious metal threading, kingfisher feather ornamentation, and silver enamel.